suviahtinen/Additional-files-how-COVID-altered-food-purchase-behavior/README.md

-# Additional files to manuscript: How COVID-19 altered food purchase behavior in Finland?
+# How COVID-19 altered food purchase behavior in Finland?
 A longitudinal loyalty-card study (2019–2023):

 # Additional files of remote work -folder